 So we can’t exactly say which profession or field will most definitely accept or reject a nose piercing!

 Which piercings are more acceptable?

 The traditional nose piercing right on the nostril has gained a lot of acceptance over time.
 However, there still are places where it may be considered unprofessional.
-But the piercings that have a far less acceptance are the septum piercings, high nostrils, industrial piercings etc.
+But the piercings that have far less acceptance are septum piercings, high nostrils, industrial piercings, etc.

 Piercings on the ear are most probably accepted at all places.
 Except the industrial piercings are not quite appreciated.
 However, others such as conch, daith, helix, tragus, etc. are all good.